gradientpub/meta-research/README.md

 ### Architecture

+- Bespoke scraping tools to be Python scripts (for dynamic typing).
 - Core API to be written in Rust / OCaml.
 - Python frontends to make it usable for researchers.
 - Frontend in ClojureScript.